Arth2001/Arth2001/README.md

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in industry has led me to develop a passion for cybersecurity, and I am passionate to securing application, assets, infrastructure and system.
+As a cybersecurity researcher with extensive experience in threat analysis and network security, I am passionate about safeguarding digital ecosystems.
+Proficient in penetration testing, secure system architecture, application security and incident response, I aim to contribute to an organization's defense strategies.
+My goal is to continuously innovate and implement cutting-edge solutions that ensure the resilience and integrity of information systems.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|